dschmenk/PLASMA/README.md

 #### Module Main Initialization Function

-After all the function definitions are complete, an optional module initiialization routine follows.
-This is an un-named defintion an is written in-line without a definition declaration.
+After all the function definitions are complete, an optional module initialization routine follows.
+This is an un-named definition and is written without a definition declaration.
 As such, it doesn't have parameters or local variables.
 Function definitions can be called from within the initialization code.

 For libraries or class modules, the initialization routine can perform any up-front work needed before the module is called.
 For program modules, the initialization routine is the "main" routine, called after all the other module dependencies are loaded and initialized.